-Creamy mashed potatoes made with red potatoes are a perfect side dish for a weeknight meal and a must have for a holiday dinner.
+Creamy mashed red potatoes are a perfect side dish for a weeknight meal and a must-have for a holiday dinner.

-These mashed potatoes can be made ahead of time and kept warm in a slow cooker, which makes these perfect for Thanksgiving or Christmas dinner.
+These mashed potatoes can be made ahead of time and kept warm in a slow cooker, which makes them perfect for Thanksgiving or Christmas dinner.

 Why make homemade mashed potatoes?